StackExchange/dnscontrol/documentation/ordering.md

 ## Disabling ordering

+The re-ordering feature can be disabled using the `--disableordering` global flag (it goes before `preview` or `push`).
+While the code has been extensively tested, it is new and you may still find a bug.
+This flag leaves the updates unordered and may require multiple `push` runs to complete the update.

-If you encounter any issues with the reordering don't hesitate to [open an issue](https://github.com/StackExchange/dnscontrol/issues).
-On top of that you can opt-out of the reordering with the `--disableordering` global flag.
+If you encounter any issues with the reordering please [open an issue](https://github.com/StackExchange/dnscontrol/issues).